 With technology developing and growing at it’s standard lightning fast pace, ecommerce is an area that thrives off the latest tech to implement strategies that help companies stay ahead of each other in a highly competitive and innovative industry.
-2017 looks to be another year of creative and exciting advancements and here are five of the booming trends showing signs of mass adoption:
+Here are five of the booming trends showing signs of mass adoption:

 1. Booming Social Selling